confidential-computing/governance/tac-operating-procedures.md

 ensure efficient governance and decision-making.
 These policies are adopted by consensus of the TAC and serve as standing rules in addition to the [Technical Charter](TECHNICAL_CHARTER.md).

+## 0. Communication

+TAC has a mailing list, slack, and github.
+Links are maintained on the CCC website.
+TAC Voting Members must be subscribed to all three to fulfill basic responsibilities.

 ## 1. Voting Member Attendance and Quorum

 To ensure the TAC maintains the ability to conduct official business and reach quorum, Voting